Wu Commandery: Functionaries

 According to the bureaucratic system of Han dynasty, every commandery has an identical hierarchy of functionaries.

-The top administrator of Wu commandery is Taishou(the top official of a Commandery).
-In addition, the Taishou has a subordinate Juncheng(vice Taishou and an assistant of its work).
-Military affairs are entrusted to the Duwei of a commandery.
-In terms of counties, Ling(an officer) is in charge of a county with more than 10 thousand registered families.
-Zhang(an officer) is in charge of a county with a population that is less than 10 thousand.
+The top administrator of Wu Commandery was called the Taishou (the top official of a commandery).
+In addition, the Taishou had a subordinate Juncheng (a vice Taishou and an assistant of his work).
+Military affairs were entrusted to the Duwei of a commandery.
+In terms of counties, a Ling (an officer) was in charge of a county with more than ten thousand registered families or households.
+A Zhang (an officer) was in charge of a county with a population of less than ten thousand.